 * any FBT?

-The answer to all questions is ‘no’.
+Up until the ATO changed its mind with TD 2019/D9 the answer to all questions is ‘no’.
 See the Sample to read our letter of advice.

 Division 245 ITAA 1997 sets out the tax for a debtor.
 This is when a commercial debt is forgiven.